 Energy, AI, and Bitcoin: Three Threads

-The intersection of building energy analytics, AI tooling, and Bitcoin's energy narrative — and why I think they're converging.
+Building energy analytics, AI tooling, and Bitcoin's energy narrative.
+Why I think they're converging.

 Three things I spend most of my time thinking about are starting to overlap in ways that feel important.